Skip to main content

 • Developed Facilitator’s Guide and accompanying facilitator’s tools.
 Created a Facilitator Orientation including 2 orientation videos.

-• Maintaining 11 Facilitator Leaders via 2 Facilitator Education Cohorts.
-Facilitators are trainers of diverse representation including three individuals with I/DD.
+• Maintaining 18 Facilitator Leaders via 3 Facilitator Education Cohorts.
+Facilitators are trainers of diverse representation including 11 individuals with I/DD.

-• CR is maintaining distinct roles, including: a Director, Senior Facilitators, Junior Facilitators, Producers, and Leader Advocates.
-Created distinct roles including: Co-directors, Senior Facilitators, Junior Facilitators, Producers, and Leader Advocates.
+• CR maintains distinct roles, including: a Director, Senior Facilitators, Intern Facilitators, Producers, and Leader Advocates.

 • Maintaining Monthly Facilitator and Alumni Meet-Ups and Learning Team meetings.
 CR is maintaining the monthly e-newsletter.
 CR will maintain practical assessment plans and practices.

-• Leader engagement efforts include in-person advocacy at the May 2024 I/DD Caucus and participation in a press conference by Governor Josh Stien on September 25, 2025.
+• Leader engagement efforts include participation in a press conference by Governor Josh Stien on September 25, 2025, and in-person advocacy at the May 2024 I/DD Caucus.

 Who can I contact for questions?